bullmoose20/MK-Docs/docs/komet/install/docker.md

 The specific steps you will be taking:

 1. Verify that Docker is installed and install it if not
-2. Use `docker` to retrieve the Komet Docker image
+2. Use `docker` to retrieve the Kometa Docker image
 3. Create a directory for your config files and learn how to tell Docker to use it
-4. Gather two things that Komet requires:
+4. Gather two things that Kometa requires:
     - TMDb API Key
     - Plex URL and Token
 5. Then, iteratively: